ava-labs/mastering-avalanche/chapter_01.md

 A key difference between Avalanche and other L1 networks (like Ethereum) is that the consensus protocol, Avalanche and Snowman, are breakthroughs in computer science.

 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, all without compromising decentralisation.
-It brings together the best of Classical and Nakamoto consensus without any of their their drawbacks.
+It brings together the best of Classical and Nakamoto consensus without any of their drawbacks.

-Avalanche is a network of networks consisting of subnets and dynamic sets of validators working together to come into consensus on the state of a set of blockchains.
+Avalanche is a network of networks consisting of subnets and dynamic sets of validators working together to come to a consensus on the state of a set of blockchains.
 Each subnet contains blockchains which are instances of virtual machines.
-There is a primary or default subnet which consists of the P, X and C chains.
+There is a primary or default subnet that consists of the P, X and C chains.

 <small>The table below demonstrates the function of each subnet within the Avalanche primary network.</small>